spookylukey/django-views-the-right-way/source/delegation.rst

    def special_offer_detail(request, slug):
        special_offer = get_object_or_404(SpecialOffer.objects.all(), slug=slug)
        paginator = Paginator(special_offer.products.all(), 2)
-       page_number = request.GET.get('page')
+       page_number = request.GET.get("page")
        page_obj = paginator.get_page(page_number)
-       return TemplateResponse(request, 'shop/special_offer_detail.html', {
+       return TemplateResponse(request, "shop/special_offer_detail.html", {
-           'special_offer': special_offer,
+           "special_offer": special_offer,
-           'page_obj': page_obj,
+           "page_obj": page_obj,
        })

 This is a clear win for FBVs by any code size metric.

-Thankfully the Django docs do add a “don't try this at home kids” warning and mention that many mixins don't actually work together.
+Thankfully the Django docs do add a “don’t try this at home kids” warning and mention that many mixins don’t actually work together.
 But we need to add to those warnings:

-* It's virtually impossible to know ahead of time which combinations are likely to turn out bad.
-It's pretty much the point of mixins that you should be able to “mix and match” behaviour.
-But you can't.
+* It’s virtually impossible to know ahead of time which combinations are likely to turn out bad.
+It’s pretty much the point of mixins that you should be able to “mix and match” behaviour.
+But you can’t.

 * Simple things often turn into complicated things.
-If you have started with CBVs, you will most likely want to continue, and you'll quickly find yourself rather snarled up.
+If you have started with CBVs, you will most likely want to continue, and you’ll quickly find yourself rather snarled up.
 You will then have to retrace, and completely restructure your code, working out how to implement for yourself the things the CBVs were doing for you.
 Again we find the CBV is a bad :ref:`starting point